This topic explains how to install LabKey on a Windows machine, along with its prerequisites: Java, Apache Tomcat, and a database.

 - On the Services panel, start Tomcat.

-- Confirm the Tomcat install, by visting the URL:
+- Confirm the Tomcat install, by visiting the URL:

 - On the Services panel, stop Tomcat before continuing.